 Get help with your assignments

-If you need help with writing, researching or understanding your assignment, you’re not alone!
-That’s why we’ve developed plenty of resources on research and learning online.
-Our learning skills advisers are also there to help you with your assignments, and the Library offers virtual drop-in sessions, where you can get advice on academic research, writing and study skills.
+If you need help with studying, writing, or understanding your assignment, you’re not alone!
+That’s why we’ve developed plenty of resources on Learn HQ.

 How to complete the Academic Integrity Module

-All students and staff can complete the module in the Compulsory Unit Portal (CUP).
-However, the module is compulsory for most students who are beginning their studies at Monash.
+The Academic Integrity Module is compulsory for students who are beginning their studies at Monash.
 If you’re not sure whether you need to complete this module, check in the Web Enrolment System (WES) on the Enrolment Summary screen (your compulsory modules will be listed in the Status column).

 After you’ve completed the Academic Integrity module, you’ll:

 - understand what academic integrity is, including the difference between plagiarism and collusion

 - know why it’s important to you, the University, and the community